CrazyFedde/docs/commands.md

 #### Usage

+    !volume - Shows the current music volume without changing it.
-    !volume <volume>
+    !volume <volume> - Sets the music volume to the given number.

+#### Aliases

+    !vol

 <a name="VoteSkipCommand"></a>
 ### Vote Skip

-Votes to skip the song that is currently playing.
-If 50% or more of the people listening vote to skip, the song will be skipped.
+Use this command to vote on the song currently playing to be skipped, if the vote wins with a majority vote the song will be skipped.

 #### Usage